linked in pixel

 Fetal Surgery for Spina Bifida

 Spina bifida is a neurological condition that can cause a portion of the spinal cord to develop outside the body.
-A complex form, myelomeningocele (MMC), affects around 1,500 babies in the U.S every year.
-MMC can cause a buildup of spinal fluid in the brain, mobility problems and other lifelong issues.
+A complex form, myelomeningocele, affects around 1,500 babies in the U.S every year.
+Myelomeningocele can cause a buildup of spinal fluid in the brain, mobility problems and other lifelong issues.

-At one time, surgeons had to wait to repair the defect until after a baby was born.
-Recent studies have proven, however, that babies who receive surgery prenatally are twice as likely to walk independently at two years of age and half as likely to need shunt placement at time of delivery to relieve pressure from the neonate’s brain.
-Though not every pregnancy is a candidate for surgery it is now standard of care for patients to meet and discuss with a high risk pregnancy doctor the option of prenatal surgery in cases of spina bifida.
+In the past, surgeons had to wait until after a baby was born to repair spina bifida.
+However, studies show that babies who have surgery before birth are twice as likely to walk on their own by age 2 and are half as likely to need a shunt at birth to relieve pressure on their brain.
+While not every pregnancy is a candidate for this surgery, it is now standard care for families to meet with a high-risk pregnancy doctor to discuss the option of prenatal surgery for spina bifida.

 Genetic testing for spina bifida is available at Ochsner.